jackmygreat/ns3-simulation/README.md

 1. Install Protobuf

-	Follow the [instructions](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md) in the official page.

-	To build from source, download the one of the [releases](https://github.com/protocolbuffers/protobuf/releases/latest).
+	Basically speaking, user should follow the [instructions](https://github.com/protocolbuffers/protobuf/blob/main/src/README.md) in the official page.
+Specifically, download the one of the [releases](https://github.com/protocolbuffers/protobuf/releases/latest).
 Since we only need support for C++ and Python, user can download the release of "protobuf-python".

 2. Configure ns-3 to use protobuf